Overview

 /siltpoke-explain, /siltpoke-where, /siltpoke-relocate — are listed with

-their full flags under Slash commands → Repo Graph commands.
+their full flags under Slash commands → Code Map commands.

 Architecture